kolbasky/LinkRouter/README.md

 - `program` – full path to the target executable
 - `arguments` – command-line arguments; `{URL}` is replaced with the original link, `$1`, `$2`… are replaced with capture-group contents

 You can handle any protocol (mailto, ssh, steam, spotify, etc.).
-Just add the protocol to `global.supportedProtocols` and re-run `--register`.
+Just add the protocol to `global.supportedProtocols` and re-run `--register`.<br>
-You can set global.logPath to enable logging.
+You can set `global.logPath` to enable logging.
 Maybe absolute ot relative to exe file.
 Leave empty to disable (default).

 Here's a sample config to get the idea.
 Notice, that all backslashes `\` have to be escaped like this `\\` in JSON.